 My wife and I are the parents of three adult children who, to date, have not done the one thing we ask of them.
 Despite all the stars — in terms of life-partners — being aligned, none of our kids has yet managed to produce even a single grandchild.
 Read more…

 Stuart Green’s work seeks to explore the underlying moral content of the criminal law.
 He is especially concerned with the question of criminalization – what kinds of behavior are justifiably punished, and why.
 His books and articles have focused in particular on the moral limits of theft, white collar crime, and a wide range of sexual offenses.
+His current book project focuses on the conceptual and normative bases for the law of homicide.

 The recipient of fellowships from the Leverhulme Trust, the U.S.-U.K. Fulbright Commission, and Corpus Christi College, Oxford, Stuart has served as a visiting professor or visiting fellow at the Universities of Glasgow, Melbourne, Michigan, Oxford, and Tel Aviv, the Australian National University, and the London School of Economics.